 Who may borrow

-Only barristers who are members of the Inn or who have chambers in the Inn and their pupils may borrow.
+Barristers who are members of the Inn, and barristers and their pupils who have chambers in the Inn, may borrow.

 Overnight and weekend loans

 Any item may be borrowed overnight or for the weekend, except for a few heavily used items from behind the enquiry desk that are marked “not for overnight loan”.During our full hours, books may be taken after 6 pm and must be returned by 9.30 am the following day (or Monday if borrowed on a Friday).Before 9 am, when the Library opens, books may be returned to the main gate.

 If you plan to borrow over the weekend during term, first check the Inn libraries’ Saturday opening calendar (on the Opening Hours page).When it is the turn of Lincoln’s Inn Library to be open – one Saturday in four – then borrowing is suspended on Friday evenings.Books can be taken out on Saturday for the remainder of the weekend between 4.45 pm and 5 pm (when the Library closes).

 Photocopying of lengthy material from a single work that is still in copyright will almost certainly be illegal unless it is for the purposes of judicial proceedings.If making the copies would not be a breach of copyright, then items may be borrowed for up to two hours for photocopying in chambers when the extent, in aggregate, exceeds 50 pages of copying (so usually for standard size books, 100 pages of text).

 Materials other than those listed below may be borrowed up to one month, provided that photocopying from them would not be feasible.

 Materials that may not be borrowed on long term loan are:

 Law reports, journals, legislation, parliamentary papers and other serials.

 Current English and European legal textbooks (ie those shelved in the Textbook Bay, behind the enquiry desk, in cases 46, 47, 48 and 56, and in Desks I and III).